-GE scores because the

-At the end of this article is an example of scoring as defined by the All-American Judges Association in 1958; however, this was not the only judging association.
+General Effect, or "GE" judges had the best seats in the stands.
+There would usually be GE Judges for M&M (Marching and Manoeuvring), Drums and Bugles.
+Their job was to analyse the "effectiveness" and "showmanship" of all aspects of a corps show.
+These judges would look at things such as the difficulty and complexity of the music and drill, how the various aspects interact (does the drill fit the music, do the drum charts work was not the only judging association.
 For example, New York, New Jersey, Pennsylvania, the Midwest and Canada each had independent judging associations and rules.
 In fact, different contests in the same area might use different rules.
 For example, one contest in New York might use All-American rules while another might use the rules for the New York State Judges Association.